RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	company	policy	forms	the	end	basis	for	data retention,	but	the	starting	point	will	always	be	regulation.
 Company policies	may	always	expand	and	build	upon	regulations,	but regulations	will	always	form	the	minimum	starting	basis	for	retention requirements.

-### Question # 50 - Which	type	of	masking	would	be	appropriate	for	the	creation	of	data	setsfor	testing	purposes,	where	the	same	structure	and	size	are	of	importance?
+### [important] Question # 50 - Which	type	of	masking	would	be	appropriate	for	the	creation	of	data	sets for	testing	purposes,	where	the	same	structure	and	size	are	of	importance?
 A.	Dynamic
 B.	Structured
 C.	Tokenized
 D.	Static
 Answer: D.

-Static	masking	is	used	to	produce	full	data	sets,	with	sensitive	data removed,	often	for	the	purposes	of	testing	or	development,	where	the structure	and	size	will	need	to	resemble	production	data,	just	without the	actual	sensitive	values.
+**Static	masking	is	used	to	produce	full	data	sets,	with	sensitive	data removed,	often	for	the	purposes	of	testing	or	development,	where	the structure	and	size	will	need	to	resemble	production	data,	just	without the	actual	sensitive	values.**

-A	is	incorrect	because	dynamic	masking	is	done	between	the	data	and application	layers,	and	is	meant	for	transaction	purposes	rather	than the	production	of	data	sets.
+A	is	incorrect	because	**dynamic	masking	is	done	between	the	data	and application	layers,	and	is	meant	for	transaction	purposes	rather	than the	production	of	data	sets**.

-B	is	incorrect	because	“structured”	refers	to	a	type	of	storage	used under	Platform	as	a	Service	(PaaS).
-It	is	not	a	masking	technique.
+B	is	incorrect	because	**“structured”	refers	to	a	type	of	storage	used under	Platform	as	a	Service	(PaaS).
+It	is	not	a	masking	technique.**

 C	is	incorrect	because	“tokenized”	could	refer	to	tokenization,	where sensitive	data	is	replaced	by	opaque	handlers	or	descriptors,	but	with the	ability	to	map	back	to	the	original	values.
 However,	this	process would	not	be	used	for	producing	test	data	sets,	where	such	a	capability would	be	inappropriate	and	unnecessary.